endavisw/notes/netmri/deduplicating.md

 SNMPCollectionEnabled and SDNCollectionEnabled should be checked for a non-empty value to see which mechanism is being used to poll the Device.

-Then, (SNMP|SDN)CollectionStatus can be checked to see if the last collection was successful, with a value of "OK".
-If so, compare (SNMP|SDN)CollectionTimestamp;
+Then, SNMPCredentialStatus/SDNCollectionStatus can be checked to see if the last collection was successful, with a value of "OK".
+If so, compare SNMPCredentialTimestamp/SDNCollectionTimestamp; most recent wins.

-most recent wins.
+Wait, why not SNMPCollectionStatus?
+In a case where, for example, Inventory collection succeeds but Environmental collection fails, SNMPCollectionStatus will be Error.
+SNMPCredentialStatus is a better indicator of any working SNMP communication.

 If two systems are using a _different_ mechanism for seemingly the same Device, that could be the result of misconfiguration but not necessarily the end of the